Plankaro/arcade/dev/task-and-issues.md

 after mobile -12px - done
-swiper navigation button disable on last and first - done
-// vertically center align contact us and border radius 8 px
+swiper navigation button disable on last and first - done vertically center align contact us and border radius 8 px - done
 // remove loader from plans and floor plans - wait for check
 // dvh issue
-// sidebar should be smaller in mobile
+sidebar should be smaller in mobile - done
 // better responsive images
 // remove all console logs